§ Verifiable Public Registry v2 Specification

 uml diagram

-The TRUST_REGISTRY type permissions are created by the Credential Schema owner.
+The ECOSYSTEM type permissions are created by the Credential Schema owner.
 All other permissions are created by running a Validation Process.

 A Validation Process (VP) is a process which involves an applicant (which is the controller of validation entry stored in a validation keeper), a validator permission, and optional fees plus transaction fees.